anuragraiii/Msc-CS/README.md

-Practicals and Projects of MSC-CS-Semester I
+Practicals and Projects of MSC-CS